 2.10 Council Tax – Where practical we will notify the local authority of the change of occupant for the purposes of Council Tax liability or any charge which may replace it.

-2.11 Annual arrangement of certificates - Further to clause 1.4.12, Gibbs Gillespie will instruct a Gas Safe Registered Engineer to inspect all gas appliances and their installations and carry out any remedial works where necessary.
+2.11 Arrangement of certificates - Further to clauses 1.4.12, 1.4.13, 1.4.14 Gibbs Gillespie will instruct the relevant contractors to inspect (annually, or in line with the relevant legislation), produce reports and carry out any remedial works where necessary.
 The cost will be borne by the Landlord and deducted from Rent collected on the Landlord’s behalf.

 2.12 Inventory Check-Out – Unless instructed otherwise, Gibbs Gillespie will arrange for the Tenant to be checked out against the initial inventory report at the end of the Tenancy and send the Landlord a copy of the report.
 The cost of this is borne by the Landlord unless the Tenancy agreement states otherwise.